 As part of The Lexington Singers’ mission to represent the best of Kentucky outside the Commonwealth, special concert tours beyond our borders have always been important, beginning with concerts in the 1960s in Cincinnati, just across the Ohio River, and the group’s Carnegie Hall debut in New York.
 And The Lexington Singers’ first European tour was during the group’s fifteenth season, in Romania.

-There have been two more recent European tours by The Lexington Singers.
 In the summer of 2000, The Lexington Singers toured Austria and France, performing the Mozart Requiem at the Hofburg Palace in Vienna and giving open air concerts in Salzburg and Innsbruck.
 A highlight of the trip was the singing of evening mass at Notre Dame Cathedral in Paris, featuring the Mozart Missa Brevis as well as Tschesnokov’s Salvation is Created and Bruckner’s Ave Maria.

-In the summer of 2003, The Lexington Singers returned to Europe, this time to tour northern Italy.
+In the summer of 2003, The Lexington Singers returned to Europe to tour northern Italy.
 The concert series began with mass at St. Peter’s basilica in Rome, followed by an enthusiastically received concert in Florence at the European University Institute, and ended with morning mass at St. Mark’s basilica in Venice.
 The latter, at the church considered to be the home of polychoral music, saw the group break into two equal choirs at opposite sides of the church, resulting in a challenging but exciting finale to the tour.

 The summer of 2007 saw The Lexington Singers touring Brazil, with concerts in some of South America’s most prestigious venues including the Theatro Politheama in Sao Paulo and Candelaria Cathedral in Rio de Janeiro.